bitsnaps/grails-3.0.9-bootstrap-adminlte/README.md

 - This template use `<h:graphicImage />` for images instead of `<img src=... />` tag.

+- This template use the same Bootstrap.[css,js] & jQuery which comes with default Grails 3.1 project, so you don't need to have two version of jquery and two version of bootstrap in your assets.

-- Simple starting page to kickoff your project
+- Simplified starting page to kickoff your project.

 # TODO:
 - The `src` directory contains a scaffolding sources which needs to be updated for a better UI CRUD using other plugins (e.g. DataTables...).